 Waichin Valley: Offbeat Trek in Parvati Valley

 It was 2019, and I was pleasantly surprised to see a region called Waichin Valley in Parvati Valley so far removed from the hustle-bustle of Kasol and the likes, and still intact with its virgin beauty.
-Waichin Valley is located at a height of 2,745 meters above sea level and because of its altitude, the Waichin Valley weather is mostly cold from October through March.
+The Waichin Valley height is 2,745 meters above sea level and because of this Waichin Valley altitude, the Waichin Valley weather is mostly cold from October through March.
 When I visited in April, the snow hadn’t yet melted, giving us a wintery feel even in late spring!
+To witness Waichin Valley snowfall, it is best to do this trek in the winters.
+Waichin Valley in December is accessible, though the trek will become much more difficult as you will have to navigate through deep snow.
+It is best to take a guide along for the Waichin Valley trek in winter.

 Apart from its magical beauty, stunning landscapes and rustic houses, this offbeat place is also known for its Waichin Valley hash which is supposed to be one of the best found in the Himalayas.
 Some even say that the quality of Waichin Valley hash even surpasses that of its neighbour – the much famed Malana hash!
 The valley also offers astounding views of higher mountains like Tiger Mouth Peak and Animal Pass.
 From Waichin Valley, one can even trek further to the base of Tiger Mouth Peak!